IreneL7/FireboyWatergirl/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We developed this game as our final project for the Technica Fellowship program.
+We developed Froggy & Ducky as our final project for the Technica Fellowship program.
 We took inspiration from the platform-style game, Fireboy & Watergirl, and chose to create a similarly structured game with Technica themed graphics.
 We hope you enjoy playing!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>